Are Women More Easily Deceived?

 But I am afraid that just as Eve was deceived by the serpent’s cunning, your minds may somehow be led astray from your sincere and pure devotion to Christ.
 For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.
-(2 Cor.
-11:3-4)
+(2 Corinthians 11:3-4)

 Adam neglected to teach Eve and as a result she fell into deception.
 We ALL need to know what God has said lest we be deceived by another Jesus or a different gospel.

-But wait, there’s more
+Wait, there’s more

 It’s likely that Paul was also addressing some Gnostic teachings that had surfaced in Ephesus.